juvinious/sheet-delver/architecture.md

 SheetDelver is designed as a **Headless Client Proxy** for Foundry VTT.
 It follows a "Clean Architecture" approach, strictly separating business logic from delivery mechanisms.

 ### Core Principles
-- **Multi-User Proxy**: The backend acts as an orchestrator, maintaining multiple individual socket connections to Foundry—one for each authenticated user.
+- **Dual-Socket Model**: The backend maintains a permanent **System Client** for global world monitoring and a transient **User Client** pool for individual player sessions.
 - **Frontend Agnosticism**: The Frontend (UI) never communicates with Foundry directly.
 It interacts solely with the SheetDelver API.
-The backend proxies and transforms all data.
-- **Stateless Frontend**: The UI assumes no state ownership.
-It reflects the state provided by the API endpoints.
+- **Context-Driven State**: The UI uses React Contexts as the single source of truth, synchronized via periodic polling of the Backend API.

 ---